Cat Weight Loss Guide

 -

-If a cat doesn’t eat for as little as two consecutive days, whether due to stress, underlying illness, or changes to diet or environment, they can develop a life-threatening form of liver disease known as hepatic lipidosis (fatty liver disease).
+If a cat doesn’t eat for as little as two to three consecutive days, whether due to stress, underlying illness, or changes to diet or environment, they can develop a life-threatening form of liver disease known as hepatic lipidosis (fatty liver disease).

 Never put your cat on a diet without the assistance of your veterinary healthcare team.
 Rule out and/or treat underlying medical conditions and diseases before beginning weight-loss reduction in cats.
 A medical condition could be a possible cause or contributor to your cat’s weight issues.